-- These filters do not change the connectivity of the data at all.
+These filters do not change the connectivity of the data at all.
 Instead, they only add field arrays to the data.
 All the existing data is shallow copied.
 These filters are usually safe to use on all data.

+- Block Scalars

-- Calculator III
+- Calculator 📰

 - Cell Data to Point Data

 - Curvature

-- o Elevation
+- Elevation

-- o Gradient

-- Gradient (Unstructured)
+- Generate Surface Normals

-- Gradient Magnitude
+- Gradient

 - Level Scalars

-- o Median
+- Median

 - Mesh Quality

-- Normals Generation

 - Octree Depth Limit